linnnus/autovenv/README.md

 | PWD has virtual environment    | Activate it                            | Switch if they aren't the same\*  |
 | PWD has no virtual environment | Do nothing                             | Deactivate it                     |

-\* The path of the virtual env discovered from `$PWD` is compared to the one specified py `$VIRTUAL_ENV`.
+\* The path of the virtual environment discovered from `$PWD` is compared to the one specified by `$VIRTUAL_ENV`.
 If they are dissimilar, the latter is deactivated and the former is activated.

 The rest of the logic should be pretty clear from the source code (as clear as shell script can be, that is).